dmaganto/dmaganto.github.io/_posts/2024-02-04-crossplane-ecs-architecture.md

 ## Crossplane

-Crossplane is a tool for provisioning and managing infrastructure on cloud providers.
-It uses Kubernetes Custom Resource Definitions (CRDs) to define the infrastructure resources and their configuration.
+Crossplane is a tool designed for provisioning and managing infrastructure across various cloud providers.
+It utilizes Kubernetes Custom Resource Definitions (CRDs) to specify infrastructure resources and their configurations.

 ![ECS Architecture](/assets/diagrams/crossplane_arch.png)